Foreign Bodies in the Eye in Children

 - If your child’s healthcare provider sees a foreign body, he or she may remove it with a small cotton applicator or saline.

-- If your child’s healthcare provider can’t remove the foreign body or if your child is in a lot of pain, your child may need to see an eye healthcare provider.
+- If your child’s healthcare provider can’t remove the foreign body, if there is a large abrasion on the cornea, or if your child is in a lot of pain, your child may need to see an ophthalmologist, an eye healthcare specialist.

 - Your child will need follow-up care with his or her healthcare provider after the foreign body is taken out.